cloudteam2016/kubernetes.github.io/docs/admin/kubelet-tls-bootstrapping.md

 ### Signing assets
 You must provide a Certificate Authority in order to provide the cryptographic materials necessary to issue certificates.
-This CA should be trusted by the apiserver for authentication with the `--client-ca-file=SOMEFILE` flag.
+This CA should be trusted by the APIserver for authentication with the `--client-ca-file=SOMEFILE` flag.
 The management of the CA is beyond the scope of this document but it is recommended that you generate a dedicated CA for Kubernetes.
 Both certificate and key are assumed to be PEM-encoded.